 IDE viewing modes

-In Full Screen mode N/A, MPS expands the main window to occupy the entire screen.
+MPS expands the main window to occupy the entire screen.
 On macOS, all operating system controls are hidden, but you can access the main menu if you hover the mouse pointer over the top of the screen.

-In Distraction-free mode, the editor occupies the entire main window with the source code centered.
+The editor occupies the entire main window with the source code centered.
 All other elements of the UI are hidden (tool windows, toolbars, and editor tabs) to help you focus on the source code of the current file.
 You can still use shortcuts to open tool windows, navigate, and perform other actions.

 MPS expands the editor to occupy the entire screen and increases the font size to make it easier for your audience to see what you are doing.
 Other elements of the UI are hidden, but you can bring them up with corresponding shortcuts or using the main menu if you hover the mouse pointer over the top of the screen.

-Use the quick switcher
+Use the quick switcher:

-You can map actions that toggle viewing modes to your preferred key combinations as described in Configuring keyboard shortcuts.
+Map actions that toggle viewing modes on and off to your preferred key combinations.